 Please visit the CDC Travelers' page for Tonga for updates and suggestions before you travel.
 All medical precautions are the decision of each participant.
 You may also consult a travel clinic that specializes in immunizations and travel updates.
 In Santa Cruz County, we have Dover's Travel Clinic which has received excellent reviews.

-Vava'u Villa in the Vava'u Island Group Double occupancy "Glamping Tents" catering to the eco-adventure traveler.
-King size beds may be converted to 2 single beds.
+Vava'u Villa in the Vava'u Island Group Double occupancy "Glamping Tents" or rooms in the lodge catering to the eco-adventure traveler.
 Private bathrooms with showers.
-For more information please visit: The Villa (all meals and double occupancy rooms included from August 22nd and departing on August 26th).
+For more information please visit: The Villa (all meals and double occupancy rooms included for August 16h).

 MAPS AND USELINK LINKS: THE KINGDOM OF TONGA